The Self-Love Blueprint You’ve Been Waiting For

 Practical Step: Create a “Top 5 Affirmations” list.
 Read them in the mirror each morning and write them down before bed.

-Pro tip: Save the “10 Confidence Affirmations” pin from Better U Plans’ Pinterest board and layer them into your morning ritual.
+Pro tip: Download the Free “10 Confidence Affirmations” from Better U Plans and layer them into your morning ritual.

 Pillar 5: Community - Who You Surround Yourself With